geopython/pywps/docs/configuration.rst

     response time of hard drives impact ultimate processing performance.
 A reasonable number of parallel running processes is not higher than the number of processor cores.

-:logdatabase:
-    SQLite3 file, where the login about requests/responses is to be stored.
-It can be set to `":memory:"` to store the database in memory.

 :maxrequestsize:
     maximal request size.
 0 for no limit